Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition)

 \subsection{The Chernoff bounding technique and the Hoeffding lemma}

-The first ingredient of the martingale method is the well-known Chernoff bounding technique\footnote{The name of H.~Chernoff is associated with this technique because of his 1952 paper \cite{Chernoff}; however, its roots go back to S.N.~Bernstein's 1927 textbook on the theory of probability \cite{Bernstein}.}: Using Markov's inequality, for any $t > 0$ we have
+The first ingredient of the martingale method is the well-known Chernoff bounding technique\footnote{The name of H.~Chernoff is associated with this technique because of his 1952 paper \cite{Chernoff}; however, its roots go back to S.N.~Bernstein's 1927 textbook on the theory of probability \cite{Bernstein}.}: Using Markov's inequality, for every $t > 0$,